phstc/phstc.github.com/_posts/2014-10-12-play-rock-paper-scissors-with-slack-and-putsreq.md

 ---

-Inspired by [Say Hello World to Wombat using PutsReq ](https://wombat.co/blog/say-hello-world-to-wombat-using-putsreq), this post will give you a step by step tutorial to create a dead simple [Slack Outgoing webhooks](https://my.slack.com/services/new/outgoing-webhook).
+Inspired by [Say Hello World to Wombat using PutsReq ](https://wombat.co/blog/say-hello-world-to-wombat-using-putsreq), this post will give you a step by step tutorial to create a dead simple [Slack Outgoing webhook](https://my.slack.com/services/new/outgoing-webhook).

-Outgoing webhooks allows you to get data in and out of Slack in real time when someone send a message in a specific channel or with a trigger word.
+Outgoing webhooks allows you to get data in and out of Slack in real time when someone sends a message to a specific channel or with a trigger word.

 ## Fork Rock-paper-scissors webhook